The colorful state of Punjab is amongst the oldest states having the richest cultures.

-To get a closer look at them and to understand who they are, today, we’ll be covering traditional dress in Punjab and will also talk about the traditional jewellery of Punjab.
+To get a closer look at them and to understand who they are, today, we’ll be covering Punjab traditional dress for men and women and will also talk about the traditional jewellery of Punjab.

-Scroll down to get your hands on a list of traditional dress of Punjab!
+Scroll down to get your hands on a list of the traditional dresses of Punjab!

 Traditional Dress Of Punjabi Women

-Essentially phulkari refers to ‘flower craft’, it’s origin and relation with Punjab can be dated to the 15th century.
+Essentially phulkari refers to ‘flower craft’, its origin and relation with Punjab can be dated to the 15th century.
 It is representative of the floral heritage of Punjab and is symbolic of the clothing desires of the women of Punjab.
-This traditional dress for Punjab contains some bright colours which are embroidered stunningly.
+This traditional dress for Punjab contains some bright colors which are embroidered stunningly.

-This traditional dress of Punjab is adorned by women of all ages and classes.
-Phulkari can also be woven on various other clothing items like- shawls, kurtas, lehengas and even dupattas.
+This Punjabi traditional dress is adorned by women of all ages and classes.
+Phulkari can also be woven on various other clothing items like- shawls, kurtas, lehengas, and even dupattas.
 The intricacies involved along with the eye-catching blends make it suitable for all occasions and their beautiful looks make them rank amongst the most loved items when it comes to the traditional dress in Punjab.